-'Compos(tech)la': intelligent technologies hit the streets on the occasion of the 'Santiago en Vivo' event
+'Compos(tech)la': smart technologies hit the streets on the occasion of the 'Santiago en Vivo' event

-The center joins this weekend's innovation and technology meeting promoted within the framework of the 'Santiago en Vivo' initiative, with a comprehensive outreach program aimed at engaging with society from the Alameda park in Santiago.
+The center joins this weekend's innovation and technology meeting promoted within the framework of the initiative 'Santiago en Vivo', with a comprehensive outreach program that aims to engage with society from the Alameda park in Santiago.

 The CiTIUS will participate this weekend in the technological meeting Compos(tech)la, one of the events organized around the initiative Santiago en Vivo, which will turn the capital of Galicia into a showcase of innovation, science, and technology from June 6 to 8.

-The fair, which will be held on June 7 and 8 at the Parque da Alameda, is designed as an open space for the entire public, where they can experiment with robots, immersive virtual reality, artificial intelligence models applied to health, language, or sustainability, and other demonstrations of the latest cutting-edge advancements.
+The fair, which will be held on June 7 and 8 in the Alameda Park, is designed as an open space for all citizens, where they can experiment with robots, immersive virtual reality, AI models applied to health, language, or sustainability, and other demonstrations of the latest cutting-edge advancements.

 Technology within everyone's reach

-From its space in the University of Santiago de Compostela tent, the CiTIUS will showcase during two days some of its most innovative lines of research, with a focus on dissemination, participation, and accessibility.
-The program will include practical experiences, commented demonstrations, and even a roundtable on AI and society.
+From their space in the University of Santiago de Compostela tent, the CiTIUS will showcase over two days some of their most innovative research lines, with an informative, participatory, and accessible approach.
+The program will include practical experiences, commented demonstrations, and even a round table on AI and society.

 CiTIUS Activity Program